ayushdixit23/ayushdixit23/README.md

 # 💫 About Me:

-- 🌱 I’m currently learning **Apache Kafka,RabbitMq,NoSql Databases and basic of Devops**
+- 🌱 I’m currently learning **Apache Kafka,RabbitMq,Relational Databases and basic of Devops**

 - 💬 Ask me about **MERN stack , Python Programming and DSA**